lambdastack/lambdastack/docs/home/howto/KUBERNETES.md

       address: 10.0.0.2
 ```

-Note: If `database address` is not specified, lscli assumes that database instance doesn't exist and will create it.
+Note: If `database address` is not specified, lambdastack assumes that database instance doesn't exist and will create it.

 By default, if `database address` is not specified and if Postgres is HA mode, Keycloak uses PGBouncer ClusterIP service name as database address.
 If Postgres is in standalone mode, and `database address` is not specified, then it uses first Postgres host address from `inventory`.

-4. Run `lscli apply` on your configuration manifest.
+4. Run `lambdastack apply` on your configuration manifest.

 5. Log into GUI